-MSE-2013 will be held during 2-3 June in Austin, Texas (co-located with Design Automation Conference).
+MSE-2013 was held during 2-3 June in Austin, Texas (co-located with Design Automation Conference).

 The International Conference on Microelectronic Systems Education (MSE) is dedicated to furthering undergraduate and graduate education in designing and building innovative microelectronic systems.